bgebhardt/osx_bin/setup/README.md

 * select paste automatically
 * set hot key to command-shift-V

+## MenuBar Status

+License - NFRTM-4BUJN-ZVE23-CGBFT-KUKDI-YZGK5-LHO53
+Restore backup from iCloud in preferences

 ## Fig - shell integrations

+No longer used.
-* Open and configure as directed
+Open and configure as directed

 ## Markdown Quicklook